gerardnaughton7/GraphTheoryProject/README.md

 Using these 3 cypher command and changing them depending on the different nodes and relationships I was able to implement my data and create my graph database.

+All csv files are above in folders: CreateNodesCSVs and CreateRelationshipCSVs.
+All Commands and Queries can be found above in CommandAndQueries.txt.

 [Top](#contents)
 ## Querying the Graph database <a name = "queries"></a>